cran/EDCimport/README.md

 You will also need [`7-zip`](https://www.7-zip.org/download.html) installed, and preferably added to the [`PATH`](https://www.java.com/en/download/help/path.html).

-### Windows-only
+> [!WARNING]

-This package was developed to work on Windows and is unlikely to work on any other OS.
-Feel free to submit a PR if you manage to get it to work on another OS.
+> This package was developed to work on Windows and is unlikely to work on any other OS.

-## TrialMaster
+> You are very welcome to submit a PR if you manage to get it to work on Mac or Linux.

 ### Load the data

-First, you need to request an export of type `SAS Xport`, with the checkbox "Include Codelists" ticked.
+Inside TrialMaster, you should request an export of type `SAS Xport`, with the checkbox "Include Codelists" ticked.
 This export should generate a `.zip` archive.

 Then, simply use `read_trialmaster()` with the archive password (if any) to retrieve the data from the archive: